ericpark03/CIND820/README.md

 # CIND820-Descriptive-Stat
-This Section of the branch provides the Descriptive Stats, Explanaotry Data Analysis and the Time Series Analysis Python Codes.
+This Section of the branch provides the Descriptive Stats, Explanaotry Data Analysis and the Time Series Analysis Python Codes and also in HTML version